-Eight of the key issues that are of greatest concern for Indigenous Peoples in Canada are complex and inexorably intertwined - so much so that government, researchers, policy makers and Indigenous leaders seem hamstrung by the enormity.
-It is hard to isolate just one issue as being the worst.
-The Indian Act greatly contributes to these eight issues and more.
-Be sure to read this article 21 things about the Indian Act, if you want to know the intent and extent of the Act.
+Eight of the key issues of most significant concern for Indigenous Peoples in Canada are complex and inexorably intertwined - so much so that government, researchers, policymakers and Indigenous leaders seem hamstrung by the enormity.
+It is hard to isolate one issue as being the worst.
+The roots of these issues lie in the Indian Act and colonialism.

 1) Poorer health

 The World Health Organization's investigation into health determinants now recognizes European colonization as a common and fundamental underlying determinant of Indigenous health.
-There have been strides made on the part of many Indigenous communities to improve education around health issues, but despite these improvements, Indigenous people remain at higher risk for illness and earlier death non-Indigenous Peoples.
+There have been strides made on the part of many Indigenous communities to improve education around health issues.
+Still, despite these improvements, Indigenous people remain at higher risk for illness and earlier death non-Indigenous people.
 Chronic diseases such as diabetes and heart disease are on the increase.
 There are definite links between income, social factors, and health.
 There is a higher rate of respiratory problems and other infectious diseases among Indigenous children than among non-Indigenous children - inadequate housing and crowded living conditions are contributing factors.
-Read: A Snapshot of On-Reserve Clean Water Issues

 2) Lower levels of education